|(Moon over the River Raisin, Monroe County)|

 The purposes of a person’s heart are deep waters,

 I was trained to not jump on bandwagons.
-I was also trained to reject conspiracy theorizing.
+I was trained to reject conspiracy theorizing.
 This is one reason why, at times, I don't say anything.
-I have neither desire nor time for vain speculation.
+I have neither desire, nor time, for vain speculation.
 But I do say things about worldview, epistemic, and moral issues.
 Just preach from the Bible and all these issues are raised.
 Political systems (all human systems) are then evaluated in light of the ethics of the Kingdom.
 This is where the followers of Jesus have a voice.
 (See, e.g., Martin Luther King's "Letter from Birmingham Jail"; or Dietrich Bonhoeffer's Ethics [one of the first books I bought as a new Christian]; or Richard Hays's The Moral Vision of the New Testament.)

 To all of us: slow down.
 Go deep.

 The strategy God has given me was birthed when I was a new follower of Jesus in 1970, and I changed my major from music theory to philosophy.
 This strategy is: go after the deep waters of humanity.
 Focus there.
 Study there.
 Listen there.
 Learn there.
-Because if the deep waters of the heart are transformed, culture changes.